medic/cht-docs/content/en/apps/guides/database/_index.md

 This is the standard CouchDB database used to configure user authentication and authorization.

+### medic-logs

+Stores meta data about the user including when they last connected to the server, and how many documents they are allowed to replicate.
+This can be useful for checking for connection issues and misconfigured users.

 ## PouchDB

 Used to store documents on the client device to allow for [Offline-First]({{< ref "core/overview/offline-first" >}}) access.
 Bidirectional replication is done on the "medic" and "medic-user-{username}-meta" databases.
 The "medic" database is only partially replicated so the user stores only a subset of the entire CouchDB database for performance and security reasons.